ToxPuro/astaroth/acc-runtime/README.md

 The input arrays can also be accessed without declaring a `Stencil` as follows.
-**Important!!** Do not use this if you do not know what you are doing.
+**Important!!** Do not use this if you do not know what you are doing, since it has slightly different semantics and thus lead to subtle bugs and performance degradation.
+However, a use case where this is basically always safe, and almost required, are boundary conditions as showcased later.
 ```
 Field field0
 Field field1